 Dear New Student,

-All incoming students are required to complete the health certificate form above.
-This form can also be accessed through the New Student website.
-The physical must be CURRENT (within the past year) and signed by a healthcare provider WHO IS NOT THE STUDENT’S PARENT.
+Every student is responsible for completing their health certificate prior to campus arrival.
+The health certificate can be accessed through the New Student website.
+The physical must be within the past year and signed by a healthcare provider.

 All students must be adequately immunized according to Pennsylvania state requirements.
 Immunization requirements cited on the Immunization Record must be completed by your healthcare provider before coming to campus.

 One dose of Meningococcal vaccine (MenACW4) is required at age sixteen or older.
 Students may sign a waiver to defer the vaccine, however, they are strongly urged to protect themselves against this rare but life threatening disease.

 Meningococcal vaccine (MenB) is effective against most of the more common Meningococcal infections caused by serogroup B. These vaccines are given in a series of either two or three injections.
 Note: This vaccine alone does not satisfy the Meningococcal housing requirement.

 Two doses of Varicella vaccine or healthcare provider documentation of proof of Chicken Pox disease is necessary.

 Unvaccinated students must complete a waiver form and return the waiver with the completed health physical.